ChinmayGopal931/CS310IndividualProject/README.md

-# Assignment 3 - An Interactive Conversational Agent
+# Final Project - An Interactive Conversational Agent with Added Features

-This Project was developed by Sebi Unipan,  Chinmay Gopal, Iwan Levin, Amritpal Aujla and Ali Ibrahim.
+This Project is a developed by Chinmay Gopal and is based on a chat-bot created by Sebi Unipan, Chinmay Gopal, Iwan Levin, Amritpal Aujla and Ali Ibrahim.
 ## Description

-This Project aims to impersonate a psychiatrist in the form of an online chat-bot.
-More specifically, this online chat-bot needs to be able to offer real world advice and be able to hold a conversation with a real person.
-Our Chat-bot specializes in helping University students with mental health issues such as depression, loneliness and stress.
+This Project aims to implement additional features to an online chat-bot.
+More specifically, this chat-bot implements the Twitter API as well as the Bing translate API to allow additional functionality.

-Our Team truly believes that anonymous online conversation with an intelligent chat-bot can aleviate mental stresses without the added expenses a real psychiatrist would require.
+I truly believe that anonymous conversation with an intelligent chat-bot can aleviate mental stresses without the added expenses of a real psychiatrist.

-This conversational bot was developed entirely in Python using the Natural Language Processing library, Natural Language Toolkit(NLTK).
+This project was was developed entirely in Python using the Natural Language Processing library, Natural Language Toolkit(NLTK) and the Tweepy Library.

 The program is made up of two classes: chatbot and main
 >chatbot is the class that can has all the attributes of the chat bot and its methods